 - Onboarding also helped us increase the number of candidates solving at least 1 question after signing up by 25%.

 Developers still struggle to understand where to start since there is a lot of content out there.
 We believe by understanding the developers and providing them with a preparation plan that best fits their needs can help solve this problem.

 An interview preparation kit is a collection of questions and mock tests that are curated to help developers prepare for interviews in specified time duration.

 2. How did we manage to tailor a kit for a user?

-- Bigger projects need to be broken down into smaller parts to ease the design processes, understand the insights pre and post launch and plan the next part based on the feedback on the present one.
+- Large projects need to be broken down into smaller parts to ease the design processes, understand the insights pre and post-launch and plan the next part based on the results/performance of the first one.

 - Talk to the users to understand what they need.
 Make them feel comfortable first, and then go for the questions instead of bombarding them with questions right away.

 - What users tell you and what they need are not always the same things.
 Understand what they need and work on it accordingly.